robderon/WebApplicationArchitectures/Worshop2.md

 2. Create IMAGES directory and put a few image from the web in it ( using wget if you can)
 3. In this directory, using your favorite text editor, create a, index.html file.
 It must make use of these html tags, at least : html, head, title, body,  p, h1, h2, a href, ul, li, img
 4. Create FAQ/faq.html.
-5. Create a navigation bar on top, that will be displayed on both pages.
+5. Create a Menu (navigation bar) on top, that will be displayed on both pages.

 help:   https://www.w3schools.com/html/html_intro.asp